PsychNeuro/ed1/book/glossary.md

 ## N

+#### nativism
+is the idea that a significant amount of our knowledge is built into our brains from birth, presumably through the genetic code.
+It is the opposite of +empiricism.

 #### neural network
 refers to an artificial, simplified version of the actual networks of neurons in the brain, used in current +AI models to enable devices to understand human speech, and recognize objects in real images, among many other accomplishments.